SmartThingsCommunity/smartthings-cli/packages/cli/README.md

     <value>] [-d] [-N <value>] [-l <value>] [-R <value>] [-T <value>]

 FLAGS
-  -N, --name=<value>         name of the device to be created -R, --room-id=<value>      the room to put the device into -T, --prototype=<value>    standard device prototype, e.g. VIRTUAL_SWITCH or VIRTUAL_DIMMER_SWITCH -d, --dry-run              produce JSON but don't actually submit -h, --help                 Show CLI help.
+  -N, --name=<value>       name of the device to be created -R, --room=<UUID>        the room to put the device into -T, --prototype=<value>  standard device prototype, e.g. VIRTUAL_SWITCH or VIRTUAL_DIMMER_SWITCH -d, --dry-run            produce JSON but don't actually submit -h, --help               Show CLI help.
   -i, --input=<value>      specify input file
-  -j, --json                 use JSON format of input and/or output -l, --location-id=<value>  location into which device should be created -o, --output=<value>       specify output file
+  -j, --json               use JSON format of input and/or output -l, --location=<UUID>    location into which device should be created -o, --output=<value>     specify output file
   -p, --profile=<value>    [default: default] configuration profile -t, --token=<value>      the auth token to use
   -y, --yaml               use YAML format of input and/or output --language=<value>       ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
   create a device from one of the standard prototypes.